Altona railway station

-Altona railway station is a commuter railway station on the Werribee line, which is part of the Melbourne railway network.
+Altona station is a railway station operated by Metro Trains Melbourne on the Werribee line, part of the Melbourne railway network.
 It serves the south-western suburb of the same name, in Melbourne, Victoria, Australia.
 Altona station is a ground level unstaffed station, featuring one side platform.
 It opened on 1 December 1917.

 Initially opened as Altona Beach, the station was given its current name of Altona on 3 October 1938.